akka/akka-management/docs/src/main/paradox/kubernetes-deployment/deploying.md

 files distributed with the sample app, make sure you have performed the following easy to miss steps:

-* The $spec.path$ `RoleBinding` spec @ref[needs to have the namespace updated](forming-a-cluster.md#role-based-access-control) for the user name if you are not using the `mynamespace` namespace.
+* The $spec.path$ `RoleBinding` spec @ref[needs to have the namespace updated](forming-a-cluster.md#role-based-access-control) for the user name if you are not using the `appka-1` namespace.
 @@@

 Immediately after running this, you should see the three shopping cart pods when you run `oc get pods`: